gravito/mstaxx/README.md

      kubectl apply -f https://raw.githubusercontent.com/kubernetes/kubernetes/master/cluster/addons/storage-class/aws/default.yaml
    * You can also edit the master node or worker node properties like node counts, amis, node size etc. using "kops edit" command.
 It would be displayed in the output.
+1. kops validate cluster
+1. kubectl get nodes --show-labels
-1. ssh  -i ~/.ssh/id_rsa admin@public-ip-master-node
+1. ssh  -i ~/.ssh/id_rsa admin@api.test.com
    * Your EC2 instances would be visible in the dashboard.
-Fetch the master node IP address.
+You can also fetch the master node IP address to ssh.
    * If used Ubuntu image for master, use ubuntu@ipaddress
-1. kubectl get nodes

 ## Now Kubernetes cluster has been created, create Ngninx Ingress controller for Load Balancing.
 We are using L4 ELB.
 Run following commands:
 1. kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml